ThomasWillumsen/dotnet-api-boilerplate/README.md

 }
 ```

-^the above env variables are required to run the project as of writing this.
+The above env variables are required to run the project as of writing this.
+It is also required to configure the SendGrid section in appsettings.json with proper template ids and stuff.

 ## Entity Framework
 Migrations are applied when the application starts and should generally not be applied manually using the command line.